Site404NotFound/Skyline_Problem/README.md

 - Building(6, 7, 3) (Shown as D below)

 ### Visual Representation
-Only for reference, no need to display in LeetCode Solution.
+Only for reference, no need to display in solution.
 I displayed it anyway using a somewhat inelegant approach.
 ```
      B
      B   C C D